kvakvs/beam-wisdoms/docs/source/eli5-tracing.rst

 You can create your own tracer with its own state and feed events to it.

 Tracing is able to produce overwhelming amount of irrelevant data.
-To limit this data a trace filter is applied with ``dbg:tp/4`` (and similar) caller.
+To limit this data a trace filter is applied with ``dbg:tp/4`` (and similar).

-When everything is prepared: a tracer and a filter, it is time to open the valve.
+When everything is prepared: a tracer and a filter, it is time to open the2 valve.
 A call to ``dbg:p/2`` (and similar) sets the trace target (a process, a port, spawn and exit events, everything, and so on).
 It will start sending everything that matches trace target and the filter